benhoyt/benhoyt.github.com/writings/littlelang.md

 * Exceptions and try/catch.
 * Floating point numbers (just integers).

-Even though littlelang doesn't have classes, you can emulate something like classes with objects and closure methods (see `Person` in the code snippet above, or `Assign` below).
-The only syntactic sugar is that `obj.foo` is shorthand for `obj["foo"]`, which makes data access and "method" calls much nicer.
+Even though littlelang doesn't have classes, you can emulate something like them with objects and closure methods (see `Person` in the code snippet above, or `Assign` below).
+The only syntactic sugar is that `obj.foo` is shorthand for `obj["foo"]`, which makes data access and method calls much nicer to look at.

-Obviously this way of representing instances as maps (hash tables) is not very efficient, but that's okay -- this is only a toy language after all!
+This way of representing objects as maps (a hash table per instance) is not very efficient, but that's okay -- this is only a toy language after all!

 Littlelang in littlelang
 ------------------------

 I wanted to make the language as simple as reasonably possible, but just powerful enough to be able to re-implement the parser and interpreter in itself.
 So lo and behold there's a version of [littlelang written in littlelang](https://github.com/benhoyt/littlelang/blob/master/littlelang.ll).
-It even works multiple levels deep, which I think is pretty cool (though see benchmarks below).
+It even works multiple levels deep, which I think is pretty cool (though see the benchmarks below).

 The tokenizer and parser are pretty much straight ports of the Go version, but the interpreter is fairly different.
 The interpreter is also much simpler, partly because I forgo a lot of runtime checks (the Go interpreter will catch the errors, though the error messages point to the wrong place).
-In addition, the builtin functions just call the Go versions directly.
+In addition, the builtin functions just call the Go equivalents.

-Here's the number of source lines of code for the Go interpreter versus the littlelang one -- again, a little unfair for the reasons above:
+For interest, here's the number of lines of source code (LoC) for the Go interpreter versus the littlelang one -- again, a little unfair for the reasons above:

 Component   |   Go LoC | Littlelang LoC
 ----------- | -------- | --------------
 Tokenizer   |      357 |            259
-AST Defs    |      319 |            244
+AST Nodes   |      319 |            244
 Parser      |      433 |            378
 Interpreter |      718 |            156
 Builtins    |      454 |             71